 The DMH administratively houses the Mental Health Department, the neuropsychology and interdisciplinary TBI clinics, other specialty mental health clinics, the Substance Abuse Rehabilitation Program (SARP), and an inpatient psychiatric unit.
-The DMH has recently established the Warrior Concussion Clinic to advance the clinical care, diagnosis, research and education of military service members with traumatic brain injuries (TBI) and psychological health (PH) conditions.

 In concert with NMCP's missions, the DMH provides direct patient care, and prepares its staff for operational contingencies.
-The DMH operates an American Psychological Association (APA) accredited clinical psychology postdoctoral fellowship program and an APA accredited internship, and is an APA approved sponsor of continuing education units for psychologists and social workers.
+The DMH operates an American Psychological Association (APA) accredited clinical psychology postdoctoral fellowship program and an APA accredited internship, and is an APA approved sponsor of continuing education units.
 The DMH hosts the larges psychiatry internship and residency program in the Navy.
 Through the Navy Medicine Professional Development Center (NMPDC) Continuing Medical Education (CME) Department, Bethesda, Maryland, DMH is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for Physicians.
 The DMH also provides training towards certification for alcohol and drug counselors.

 Staff consists of uniformed (Navy and United States Public Health Service) and civilian psychologists, psychiatrists, social workers, and psychiatric nurse practitioners.
-The DMH staffing is currently billeted for 43 psychologists, 39 psychiatrists, 32 licensed clinical social workers, and 12 psychiatric nurse practitioners to provide services in general outpatient mental health clinics and an inpatient psychiatric unit, as well as in subspecialty clinics in child/family psychology, substance use disorders, and neuropsychology/psychological assessment.
+The DMH's interdisciplinary mental health providers staff provides services in general outpatient mental health clinics and an inpatient psychiatric unit, as well as in subspecialty clinics in child/family psychology, substance use disorders, and neuropsychology/psychological assessment.
 Support personnel include active duty and civilian office managers, psychiatric technicians, psychometricians, nurse case managers, office automation clerks, and administrative assistants/training program managers for the psychology training programs and the psychiatric internship/residency program.

 The majority of the DMH psychologists work at the core hospital in Portsmouth, and fellows spend most of the training year there.
-There are also mental health assets located in the BHCs throughout the surrounding geographical area in reasonable proximity to the main medical center where fellows may be afforded training opportunities.
-The DMH has appropriate offices/work spaces for fellows, up-to-date computers, digital recorders, video technology, and other technological resources to carry out its training mission in all the locations it supports.
+There is also mental health assets located throughout the surrounding geographical area in reasonable proximity to the main medical center where fellows may be afforded training opportunities.
+The DMH has appropriate offices/workspaces for fellows, up-to-date computers, digital recorders, video technology, and other technological resources to carry out its training mission in all the locations it supports.
 The upgrading of technology is a continuous process.